Dual-purpose improved conventional munition: Future

 Large quantities of munitions bought during the Cold War were put into war reserve stockpiles.
-However, as of 2014 many were reaching the end of their useful life and required disposal, an expensive process.
-The warheads, which are now old and less stable, must be extracted.
-The shells are being refilled with explosives, recycling them for use as inexpensive training ammunition.
-One such round is the M1122, built from recycled shell casings from DPICM rounds that have some explosive filling replaced with concrete.
+By the mid-2010s, many were reaching the end of their useful life and required disposal, an expensive process.
+The submunitions, which became old and less reliable, had to be extracted.
+After a careful "soft touch" disassembly fully intact D563 shell casings from M483-series 155-mm projectiles were being refilled with explosives, recycling them for use as inexpensive training ammunition.
+One such round is the M1122, built from recycled D563s mostly filled with concrete topped with some explosive filling.
 As a training round, the M1122 has one-seventh the explosive impact at one-third the cost of a standard M795 high-explosive shell.

 The U.S. Army is seeking a replacement of DPICMs from the Alternative Warhead Program (AWP).
-The AWP warheads have equal or greater effect against materiel and personnel targets, while leaving no unexploded ordnance behind.
-The program is being developed by Lockheed Martin and Alliant Techsystems and the first AW rockets were ordered in September 2015.
+The AWP warheads have an equal or greater effect against materiel and personnel targets, while leaving no unexploded ordnance behind.
+The program is being developed by Lockheed Martin and Alliant Techsystems.
+The first AW rockets were ordered in September 2015.